10 Must Have Medicinal Herbs from the Grocery Store

 Capsaicin is the active ingredient in pepper spray and bear spray, too.
 You can make you own at home and use it in the wilderness to protect yourself from bear and other wild beasts:

 Pepper Spray Recipe

-- Mix the two together in a 2 cup container.
+- Mix the two in a 2 cup container.

-- Run the mixture through a sieve to make sure there’s no solid chili powder left, and then put it in a stove-burner-safe container.
+- Run the mixture through a sieve to make sure there’s no solid chilli powder left, and then put it in a stove-burner-safe container.